fosterdouglas/1000-daily-game-designs/games/_posts/2015-07-12-194-flexible-abilities-in-action-rpgs.md

 All modern gaming controllers could facilitate this easily by using the back “trigger” buttons that have a range of input, similar to a gas pedal on a car.
 Hold a trigger down lightly and the AOE will be large but weak.
 As the trigger is pulled more, the AOE becomes more concentrated and stronger.

-[ Today I Was Playing: Dragon Age II all day omg ]

 [ Today I Was Playing: ***Dragon Age II*** all day omg ] {: .emphasis}